 Prior to joining the firm, Mr. Njeim worked as an associate in the Seattle office of a national law firm.
 Previously, he worked for Boeing Commercial Airplanes for six years where he developed broad experience in systems engineering.
 Mr. Njeim’s responsibilities included the development of onboard and off-board airplane communications networks.
 In his most recent position with Boeing as Customer Engineer, Mr. Njeim managed airline accounts in Europe and Africa where he was responsible for negotiating, configuring, designing, and documenting airplane features, technologies, and systems specific to each airline.

-Mr. Njeim was recognized in 2017, 2018 and 2019 as a Washington “Rising Star” for Intellectual Property by Super Lawyers magazine.
+Mr. Njeim was recognized as a Washington “Rising Star” in 2020 and the three years immediately preceding for Intellectual Property by Super Lawyers magazine.

 Mr. Njeim is fluent in Arabic and French.

 Inter partes reviews for leading networking technology company